 Welcome to Carteret County Democratic Party site.
 We are your neighbors and have the same concerns as you do: a quality education for our young people, affordable healthcare for everyone, jobs with a living wage, and keeping our coast healthy, beautiful, and free from drilling.
 We work to ensure that all our voices are heard locally as well as at the state and national level.
 As Democrats, we are traditionally the ‘big tent’ party that welcomes everyone regardless of who you are.
 All North Carolinians should have a fair shot at a good life, regardless of their background, where they came from, how much money they have, or who they love.
 This is something we believe in and need to continually reaffirm in practice.
 You can read our platform here.

-Carteret County Democratic Party
+Help Fund a 2018 Carteret County Democratic Headquarters!!

 Carteret County Democratic Party Update